IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 : If the value is 0xA1B2C3D4, time stamps in Packet Records (see Figure
 2) are in seconds and microseconds; if it is 0xA1B23C4D, time stamps in Packet Records are in seconds and nanoseconds.
-: These numbers can be used to distinguish sessions that have been saved on little-endian machines from the ones saved on big-endian machines, and to heuristically identify pcap files.
+: These numbers can be used to distinguish sessions that have been written on little-endian machines from the ones written on big-endian machines, and to heuristically identify pcap files.

 Major Version (16 bits):
 : an unsigned value, giving the number of the current major version of